Synthetic Biology Journal ›› 2024, Vol. 5 ›› Issue (5): 1211-1226.DOI: 10.12211/2096-8280.2024-024

 24 | HOFFMAN A S. Stimuli-responsive polymers: Biomedical applications and challenges for clinical translation[J].
 Advanced Drug Delivery Reviews, 2013, 65(1): 10-16. |

-25 | KE Y, ZHANG X Y, RAMAKRISHNA S, et al. Reactive blends based on polyhydroxyalkanoates: Preparation and biomedical application[J].
+25 | KE Y, ZHANG X Y, RAMAKRISHNA S, et al. Reactive blends based on polyhydroxyalkanoates: preparation and biomedical application[J].
 Materials Science & Engineering C, Materials for Biological Applications, 2017, 70(Pt 2): 1107-1119. |

 26 | BIAN Y Z, WANG Y, AIBAIDOULA G, et al. Evaluation of poly(3-hydroxybutyrate-co-3-hydroxyhexanoate) conduits for peripheral nerve regeneration[J].
 Biomaterials, 2009, 30(2): 217-225. |